20 Ways To Naturally Get Rid Of Headaches

 Like yoga, aerobic exercise involves movement that is connected, by definition, to the breath.
 In fact, aerobic actually means, literally, "with oxygen" (via the Cleveland Clinic).
 Unlike yoga, however, in aerobic exercise, you don't have to be conscious of your inhales and exhales to reap the benefits.
 Rather, you just have to engage in physical activity that raises your heart rate enough to have you breathing noticeably heavier than you would be at rest — but not so heavily that you can't maintain the activity for an extended period, according to Polar Blog, which actually uses the words "for hours," in place of "extended period."

 Now, you may have heard that aerobic exercise can trigger a headache.
-That is, in fact, true, according to Mayo Clinic.
-Nevertheless, it is also true that aerobic exercise can make you feel better when you have a headache, according to a 2018 study published in Cephalalgia.
+That is, in fact, true.
+Nevertheless, it's also true that aerobic exercise can make you feel better when you have a headache, according to a 2018 study published in Cephalalgia.
 Moreover, regularly participating in aerobic exercise can reduce the frequency of migraine headaches, as well as their duration.
 A 2019 meta-analysis published in The Journal of Headache and Pain confirmed the same with regard to headache duration.

 Feverfew capsules